OceanDataTools/openrvdas/docs/intro_to_loggers.md

     -   The **logger\_manager.py** script allows loading, modifying and     monitoring sets of logger configurations, either from the     command line or as part of a system service.
 In addition to     running processes locally, it can dispatch configurations to     logger\_runner.py processes running on remote machines.
     -   A **Django-based web server** can connect to the     logger\_manager.py script via a websocket, allowing authorized     users on the network to control and monitor logger processes     from a browser window.

-## Running simple loggers with listen.py
+## Defining simple loggers from the command line

 The listen.py script incorporates the most common Readers, Transforms and Writers, providing much of the functionality that one might want in a logger straight from the command line.
 For example, the invocation: